 Permission for pigeon shooting can be hard to get.
-A lot of the time it’s about getting to know people…
+Think about it from the farmer’s point of view.
+He or…

 I'm just starting out shooting on my local farm and would like to know at what time of day are…